TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ### Server-Side Enforcement

 Compliance rules are enforced in the backend, not in the system prompt alone.
-This architectural choice provides defence in depth:
+This is non-negotiable in regulated industries.
+While system prompts provide the first line of defence, they are vulnerable to prompt injection attacks and LLM reasoning failures.
+Server-side enforcement provides cryptographic certainty: even if the LLM hallucinates, ignores instructions, or is manipulated, the compliance check runs in deterministic code with full audit logging.

 **Prompt Injection Resistance**
 If a user attempts to manipulate the agent into ignoring compliance rules, the backend will still block the request.
 The compliance check happens in code, not in the LLM's reasoning.
+A clever prompt injection might convince the LLM to try calling a tool with parameters designed to bypass checks, but the server validates every parameter and enforces rules regardless of how the request was constructed.

 **Consistency**
 System prompt instructions can be interpreted inconsistently by the LLM.
-Code-based compliance checks are deterministic.
+"Never discuss side effects" might be followed 99% of the time, but a creatively phrased question could slip through.
+Code-based compliance checks are deterministic—a request either contains a blocked keyword or it doesn't.

 **Auditability**
 Every compliance check is logged with its result, providing evidence for regulatory audits.
+When regulators ask "how do you know the AI never gave medical advice?", we can provide timestamped logs showing every compliance check that ran, what it evaluated, and what action was taken.

 ### The Escalation Flow